 Long-Term Health Effects of Heroin

-The intensity of heroin health effects depends on various factors, such as the amount of heroin used, the duration of use, the purity of the drug, the method of use, and individual tolerance.
+The severity of health effects caused by heroin abuse depends on various factors, such as the amount of heroin used, the duration of use, the purity of the drug, the method of use, individual tolerance, and the person’s underlying health status.
 Also, adulterants used to cut heroin or contaminants introduced during the manufacturing process can lead to various health complications.
 Last but not least, mixing heroin with other drugs or alcohol can cause serious, potentially life-threatening health problems.

 Heroin Abuse by Pregnant Women

-Heroin abuse during pregnancy can lead to several health problems in the mother and in her baby.
-Premature birth, low birth weight, birth defects, and developmental problems are common in babies born to mothers who are heroin addicts.
-Moreover, in mothers who use heroin while pregnant, the baby can develop neonatal abstinence syndrome (NAS) after delivery due to withdrawal from the opioid drug.
+Heroin abuse during pregnancy is associated with severe health problems in both the mother and the baby.
+Premature birth, low birth weight, birth defects, and developmental problems are common in babies born to mothers who used heroin during pregnancy.
+In addition, babies exposed to heroin during development can develop a condition called neonatal abstinence syndrome (NAS) after delivery due to opioid withdrawal effects when they are no longer exposed to the drug in the mother’s body.

-Babies who test positive for any illicit drug after birth are treated, but health care workers are also mandated to report the mother to the child protective services.
+Babies who test positive for any illicit drug after birth are treated for any resultant health complications.
+However, health care workers are also mandated to report the mother to the child protective services.
 This often results in the removal of the child from the mother’s custody.
 In some cases, it is possible for the mother to get treatment and go through the necessary process of regaining custody of the child.

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS